BCFS Health and Human Services

 BCFS Health and Human Services (formerly Baptist Child and Family Services) is a U.S. 501(c)(3) organization based in San Antonio, Texas, specializing in emergency shelter, foster care, and adoption.
-It was founded as an orphanage in 1944.
-By 2014, BCFS ran two large temporary detention centers and six permanent shelters for unaccompanied migrant minors.
-In 2015, BCFS received more funding than any other Office of Refugee Resettlement contractor and nearly a quarter of total funding designated for the unaccompanied minor's program.
+It was founded as an orphanage for Hispanic children in 1944.

 Projects

-San Antonio Youth Centers
+Youth outreach

 In 2000, BCFS was a partner with Texas Youth Commission and Bexar County Juvenile Probation in establishing the first transition center in Texas for youth aging out of foster care with a grant from United States Department of Labor.
 Former Major League Baseball pitcher Jimmy Morris was hired as a motivational speaker in 2015, saying "It's my job to tell the kids what they're capable of...
 It's not about me.
 It's about what God can do through me."

-BCFS has operated Guadalupe Street Coffee and Westside Community Center in San Antonio as a service to area youth and their families in partnership with city agencies, non-profits, and faith-based organizations.
+BCFS operates Guadalupe Street Coffee and Westside Community Center in San Antonio as a service to area youth and their families in partnership with city agencies, non-profits, and faith-based organizations.

-FLDS Shelter
+A San Antonio BCFS office focuses on supporting victims of human trafficking that works in coalition with San Antonio Police Department, ChildSafe, and other organizations.
+A 2023 panel discussion run by BCFS highlighted the particular vulnerabilities for youth in the foster care system.

+In 2025, BCFS announced that their Youth Averted from Delinquency program that works with juvenile courts to reduce recidivism would expand to Gillespie County.
+BCFS also provided free counseling to youth affected by July 2025 Central Texas floods.

+Emergency shelters

 BCFS coordinated shelter for the 462 children displaced from YFZ Ranch in 2008.
 Affiliate Baptist Children’s Home Youth Ranch was adapted to support keeping large amounts of siblings together.

-Minor Detention Centers
+In response to Hurricane Ida mandatory evacuation orders in Louisiana, BCFS operated shelters that implemented software from Texas Health Services Authority's partner Audacious Inquiry to coordinate medical information and histories for displaced patients.